-These magnificent goal-scoring feats give an indication of a man playing far beyond the level of his competitors, with his standout season, perhaps, coming in 1946/1947 when Sporting CP (in a 14 team league) scored 123 goals in 26 matches, averaging 4.7 goals per game, with Peyroteo scoring 43 in a 19 match campaign at an average of 2.2 goals per game.
+These magnificent goal-scoring feats give an indication of a man playing far beyond the level of his competitors, with his standout season, perhaps, coming in 1946-47 when Sporting (in a 14 team league) scored 123 goals in 26 matches, averaging 4.7 goals per game, with Peyroteo scoring 43 in a 19 match campaign at an average of 2.2 goals per game.

 His final goal tally, inclusive of all Sporting’s matches, stands at 393 games played and 635 goals scored, with an average of 1.62 goals per game.

 Peyroteo’s short career, which would end at 31, deprived the eyes of Europe the opportunity to feast upon the wondrous talents of a truly unique goal scorer, and though footage of his performances is scarce, the legend of Fernando Peyroteo lives on.

 The unique nature of Sporting Club de Portugal multi-faceted involvement in sports lends itself perfectly to the next member of the Five Violins, António Jesus Correia.